 Wilderness Springs, New London

 No fishing license is required!
 Bate and tackle is provided.
-There is no limit on what you catch but catch and release is not allowed.
-You pay by the pound and for a small fee can even have the fish cleaned.
-They will even package it up on ice for you for free!
+There is no limit to what you catch, but catch and release is not allowed.
+You pay by the pound and they will pack it into ice for free, and for a small fee can even have the fish cleaned.

 For more information visit: www.wilderness-springs.com